-Subd.
-20. Tobacco products, vaping, drugs and alcohol use prohibitions
+- (a) The license holder must comply with the drug and alcohol policy requirements in section 245A.04, subdivision 1, paragraph (c), including ensuring that no employee, subcontractor, or volunteer is under the influence of a chemical that impairs the individual's ability to provide services or care. - (q) Subd.
+20. Tobacco products, vaping, drugs and alcohol use prohibitions - (b) (a) The possession or use of tobaccomarijuana, products, vaping, electronic cigarettes (e-cigarettes), containing THC, alcohol, and illegals drugs is prohibited on the premises of the program during operating hours (both, including all indoor and outdoor licensed program environments), and in any vehicles used by the program. - (r)(c) The use of tobacco products, vaping devices, and electronic cigarettes is prohibited-indoors, in vehicles used by the program, and in outdoor areas where children are present.

-- (a) The possession or use of tobacco products, vaping, electronic cigarettes (e-cigarettes), alcohol, and drugs on the premises of the program during operating hours (both indoor and outdoor licensed program environments), and in any vehicles used by the program is prohibited. - (b) The administrator must post in a noticeable place at the main entrance of the center, a notice stating that smoking is prohibited.
+(bd) The administrator license holder must post in a noticeable place prominent location at the main entrance of the center, a notice stating that smoking is prohibited inside the building and in outdoor areas where children are present.